 Depending on where your surgeon made the cuts, you will have a scar on your chest, abdomen (tummy) or rarely, on your neck.
 Although your scar may be slightly raised and swollen at first, this should gradually settle over time.

 Complications are when problems occur during or after the procedure.
 Complications of oesophagogastrectomy can include the following.

 - An infection called mediastinitis, which can cause severe chest pains and fever.
-This can happen if there’s a tear in your oesophagus.
+This can happen if your oesophagus is torn during the operation.
 Mediastinitis can be treated with antibiotics or you can have an operation to repair the tear.

 - Narrowing of the new join.
 The join may need gentle stretching to reopen it using an endoscope (a flexible tube-like camera).

 - Heartburn (acid reflux).
 An oesophagogastrectomy involves removing the valve at the lower end of your oesophagus.
 So this means you won’t have a barrier to stop the acidic contents of your stomach pushing up into your oesophagus.

 When this happens, it causes heartburn.
 See our topic on indigestion for some self-help tips on how to prevent heartburn: the advice is the same in both cases.

 Yes, you’ll need to take things slowly at first.
 You’ll have some swelling after the operation and to begin with, the join between your oesophagus and stomach will be quite narrow.
 This means that only fluids and soft food will go through it.

 You can start with small sips of water and then gradually have things like fruit squash, tea and coffee, milk and soup.
 You can then progress to eating soft foods for two or three weeks after your procedure.
 This will help the new join between your stomach and oesophagus to heal.
 You might need to follow a diet that’s high in protein and take vitamin supplements to help your recovery too.